NitaCristian/NitaCristian.github.io/Cpp/Lesson11/11-Polymorphism.md

 # Polymorphism

-In this lesson, you find out:
-- What polymorphism actually means
-- What virtual functions do and how to use them
-- What abstract base classes are and how to declare them
-- What virtual inheritance means and where you need it

 ## Basics of Polymorphism

 “Poly” is Greek for many, and “morph” means form.
 Polymorphism is that feature of object-oriented languages that allows objects of different types to be treated similarly.
-This lesson focuses on polymorphic behavior that can be implemented in C++ via the inheritance hierarchy, also known as subtype polymorphism.

-.Need for Polymorphic BehaviorIn Lesson 10, “Implementing Inheritance,” you found out how Tuna and Carp inherit public method Swim() from Fish as shown in Listing 10.1.
-It is, however, possible that both Tuna and Carp provide their own Tuna::Swim() and Carp::Swim() methods to make Tuna and Carp different swimmers.
-Yet, as each of them is also a Fish, if a user with an instance of Tuna uses the base class type to invoke Fish::Swim(), he ends up executing only the generic part Fish::Swim() and not Tuna::Swim(), even though that base class instance Fish is a part of a Tuna

-What the user would ideally expect is that an object of type Tuna behaves like a tuna even if the method invoked is Fish::Swim().
-In other words, when inputFish.Swim()is invoked in Line 25, he expects it to execute Tuna::Swim().
-Such polymorphic  behavior where an object of known type class Fish can behave as its actual type; namely, derived class Tuna, can be implemented by making Fish::Swim() a virtual function
+The polymorphic behavior where an object of known type class Fish can behave as its actual type; namely, derived class Tuna, can be implemented by making Fish::Swim() a virtual function.

 ## Polymorphic Behavior Implemented Using Virtual Functions

 You have access to an object of type Fish, via pointer Fish* or reference Fish&.
 This object could have been instantiated solely as a Fish, or be part of a Tuna or Carpthat inherits from Fish.

+You invoke method Swim() using this pointer or reference, like this:

+pFish->Swim();
+myFish.Swim();

-You don’t know (and don’t care).
-You invoke method Swim()using this pointer or reference, like this:pFish->Swim();myFish.Swim();What you expect is that the object Fish swims as a Tuna if it is part of a Tuna, as a Carp if it is part of a Carp, or an anonymous Fish if it wasn’t instantiated as part of a specialized class such as Tuna or Carp.
-You can ensure this by declaring function Swim() in the base class Fish as a virtual function:class Base{   virtual ReturnType FunctionName (Parameter List);};class Derived{   ReturnType FunctionName (Parameter List);};Use of keyword virtual means that the compiler ensures that any overriding variant of the requested base class method is invoked.
-Thus, if Swim() is declared virtual, invoking myFish.Swim() (myFish being of type Fish&) results in Tuna::Swim() being executed as demonstrated by Listing 11.2.
+What you expect is that the object Fish swims as a Tuna if it is part of a Tuna, as a Carp if it is part of a Carp, or an anonymous Fish if it wasn’t instantiated as part of a specialized class such as Tuna or Carp.

+You can ensure this by declaring function Swim() in the base class Fish as a virtual function:

+class Base {
+    virtual ReturnType FunctionName (Parameter List);
+};
+class Derived {
+    ReturnType FunctionName (Parameter List);
+};

+Use of keyword virtual means that the compiler ensures that any overriding variant of the requested base class method is invoked.

+Thus, if Swim() is declared virtual, invoking myFish.Swim() (myFish being of type Fish&) results in Tuna::Swim() being executed.

 ## Need for Virtual Destructors

 There is a more sinister side to the feature demonstrated by Listing 11.1—unintentionally invoking base class functionality of an instance of type derived, when a specialization is available.

  What happens when a function calls operator delete using a pointer of type Base* that actually points to an instance of type Derived?

 This flaw means that the destructor of a deriving class that has been instantiated on the free store using new would not be invoked if delete is called using a pointer of type Base*.
 This can result in resources not being released, memory leaks, and so on and is a problem that is not to be taken lightly